 Braedan is still testing the waters to find where his core statistical interests lie, but for now he is letting the applications of statistics lead the way.
 He is currently in the early stages of a project regarding the quantification of lipids using mass spectrometry data.

 Previous Lab Members

 Wei Zhang (Post-Doctoral Fellow 2017-2019)

-Wei is currently a post-doctoral fellow in the Department of Statistics at the University of California, Berkeley.
+Wei is a Lecturer in the School of Mathematics & Statistics at the University of Glasgow.